Marie-Thérèse Kaiser: Political career

 Until 2015, Kaiser was a member of the Young Union, the youth wing of the CDU/CSU, from which she later left, according to her own statements, out of displeasure with the refugee and migration policy of the Christian Democratic Union (CDU).
-In autumn 2017 she became a member of Alternative for Germany (AfD) after attending an AfD event organised by Alexander Gauland and Bernd Baumann some time before the 2017 federal election.
+In autumn 2017, she became a member of Alternative for Germany (AfD) after attending an AfD event organised by Alexander Gauland and Bernd Baumann some time before the 2017 federal election.

-Kaiser is chairwoman of the AfD district association in Rotenburg an der Wümme and a member of the board of the AfD state association in Lower Saxony.
+Kaiser is chairwoman of the AfD district association of district of Rotenburg an der Wümme, and was until 2021 a member of the board of the AfD state association in Lower Saxony (Landesvorstand der AfD Niedersachsen).

 From February 2018, she gained greater notoriety through her co-organization of several "Merkel-muss-weg" (English: "Merkel must go") demonstrations in Hamburg, and as the face of a first-time voter campaign by the Young Alternative for the 2020 North Rhine-Westphalia local elections.

+In the 2021 federal election (as well as in the 2025 federal election), she stood as a less significant direct candidate for the AfD in the federal constituency of Stade I – Rotenburg II, with her results similar to the state-wide AfD results, 7% in 2021, and 18% in 2025.

+She was not included in the more significant state-wide party lists from which members of parliament are elected, neither in 2021 nor in 2025.

-In the 2021 federal election, she stood as a direct candidate for the AfD in the constituency of Stade I – Rotenburg II.
-In the 2021 district election in the district of Rotenburg, the AfD achieved 1.71 percent (down from 2016's 6.6 percent).
-The only AfD seat in the 55-strong district council was won by Kaiser.
+In the 2021 state-wide district elections (Kommunalwahlen in Niedersachsen 2021) in the district of Rotenburg, the AfD achieved 1.71 percent (down from 2016's 6.57 percent).
+The only AfD seat, down from 3, in the 54-strong district council was won by Kaiser.